 Both the tools offer a decent rollback functionality, but considering only the free version, Flyway offers a good-to-use solution.

 There are use cases where we need to deploy a change to only one environment.
 Liquibase wins here when we’ve to selectively deploy a change.
 Flyway is also capable of doing it, but you would have to set up a different configuration file for each environment or database.
 With Liquibase we can easily add labels and contexts to ensure deployment in certain places.

 3.6.
 Java-Based Migration

-Although both the tools are strongly Java Oriented, Only Flyway provides Java-based migration.
-Flyway allows defining a migration within a Java file.
+Both tools are strongly Java Oriented and provide Java-based migration.
+Flyway and Liquibase allow defining a migration within a Java file.
 This can be advantageous in some scenarios.

 3.7.
 Snapshots & Comparing Databases

 Liquibase allows users to take a snapshot of the current state of the database.
 We can use this state to compare it to another database.
 This would be very helpful in scenarios like failover and database replication.
 Flyway on the other hand doesn’t support any of the snapshot features.